Custom Software Development — “Custom Software vs Off-the-Shelf: How to Decide Without Regretting It”

 Choose an existing product if:

-• Your process is standard for your industry
+• Your processes are standard for your industry

 • You can adapt your workflow without major disruption